Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 It also has features for revoking permissions, and has a full {{< glossary_link display="API" id="api" >}} so admin tasks can be automated (for us that’s in the future).

-Once a user has been granted a license in a pre-authorization process then a repository can authorize access to a resource by checking with {{< glossary_link display="REMS" id="rems" >}} to see if a given user is pre-authorized.
+Once a user has been granted a license in a pre-authorization process then a repository can authorise access to a resource by checking with {{< glossary_link display="REMS" id="rems" >}} to see if a given user is pre-authorised.
 That is, has been granted a license.
 Note that users do not have to find {{< glossary_link display="REMS" id="rems" >}} on their own - they will be directed to it from data and computing services when they need to apply for pre-authorization.

 </section>